 This is part 4 of a 4-part series.
-If you missed the earlier series you can read them here:
+If you missed the earlier blogs in the series, you can read them here:

 - Part 1: What Is Soil Health?